tenstorrent/tt-metal/models/demos/t3000/llama3_70b/README.md

 - **Hardware Requirements:** Runs on an 8-chip T3000 machine using tensor parallelism.
 The host machine must have at least 512 GB of memory.
 - **Model Functionality:** Implements decode-to-prefill strategy, where prompts are processed token-by-token to produce KV caches, followed by token generation in decode mode.

-Ensure you follow these guidelines to successfully run the Llama3-70B demo.
+Ensure you follow these guidelines to successfully run the Llama2-70B demo.

-## Benchmarking
-For best performance results, please do the following:

-- Set environment variable `TT_METAL_ASYNC_DEVICE_QUEUE=1`.
-- Ensure the cpu frequency governor is set to `performance`.